drakkan/sftpgo/docs/service.md

 ## Linux

-The easiest way to run SFTPGo as a service is to download and install the pre-compiled deb/rpm package or use one of the Arch Linux PKGBUILDs we maintain.
+The easiest way to run SFTPGo as a service is to use the [deb/rpm repos](./repo.md) or download and install a pre-compiled deb/rpm package or use one of the Arch Linux PKGBUILDs we maintain.

-This section describes the procedure to use if you prefer to build SFTPGo yourself or if you want to download and configure a pre-built release as tar.
+This section describes the manual procedure.

 A `systemd` sample [service](../init/sftpgo.service "systemd service") can be found inside the source tree.